transcovo/flagr/docs/flagr_chauffeur_prive.md

-# Using Flagr at Chauffeur Prive
+# Using Flagr at Chauffeur Privé

 Here is a quick overview of how we use Flagr at Chauffeur Prive.
 It is a great asset for the expansion as you can easily activate/deactivate features based on the user's location.